§ 23-18.9-8. Licenses.

 (2) Submitted a fire protection plan that has been approved by the local fire chief, or his or her designee, in which the facility is located; and

 (3) For the purposes of this subsection, the letter of compliance from the host municipality shall issue from either:

 (i) The town or city manager with town or city council approval in a municipality with a managerial form of government; or

-(ii) The elected mayor with town or city council approval in a municipality with a non-managerial from of government.
+(ii) The elected mayor with town or city council approval in a municipality with a non-managerial form of government.

-(i) In the case of an application or renewal of an existing license for an increase in the acceptance and processing of the amount of (C&D) debris per day, the letter of non-compliance shall stay the issuance of the license allowing said increase until the appeal process provided for herein is final.
+(i) In the case of an application or renewal of an existing license for an increase in the acceptance and processing of the amount of (C&D) debris per day, the letter of noncompliance shall stay the issuance of the license allowing the increase until the appeal process provided for herein is final.

 (e) Any facility that is found to be in violation of the fire protection plan under this section on three (3) separate inspections, within any three-year (3) time period, shall have its license to operate under this section revoked.

 (f) A municipality that desires to evaluate available technologies, equipment, or methodologies for managing solid waste may request approval from the director to perform a limited demonstration pilot project prior to submission of an application for a license.
 Demonstration projects shall not exceed fifty (50) tons per day maximum capacity.
 The municipality must first submit to the director, for approval, plans and specifications, including fire protection plans and other related data as required by the director.
 The municipality shall also give public notice of the request and allow a thirty-day (30) period for the director to receive public comment on the proposed project.
 After the close of the public comment period, the director is authorized to approve or deny the request.
 Approval for a demonstration pilot project shall be granted for a period not exceeding six (6) months.